mjosaarinen/py-acvp-pqc/README.md

 Functional validation of crypto algorithms in the FIPS 140-3 scheme is based on NIST's Automated Cryptographic Validation Test System (ACVTS).
 This system contains crypto algorithm implementations that effectively serve as the "golden reference" for algorithm validation: They are used to generate randomized test cases in ACVTS.

-The crypto implementations used by NIST's [ACVP-Server](https://github.com/usnistgov/ACVP-Server) are written in C# and run on Microsoft's .NET framework (version 6).
+The crypto implementations used by NIST's [ACVP-Server](https://github.com/usnistgov/ACVP-Server) are written in C# and run on Microsoft's .NET framework.
 Recently, implementations of the new NIST PQC standards
 Kyber ([Kyber.cs](https://github.com/usnistgov/ACVP-Server/blob/master/gen-val/src/crypto/src/NIST.CVP.ACVTS.Libraries.Crypto/Kyber/Kyber.cs) for FIPS 203),
 Dilithium ([Dilithium.cs](https://github.com/usnistgov/ACVP-Server/blob/master/gen-val/src/crypto/src/NIST.CVP.ACVTS.Libraries.Crypto/Dilithium/Dilithium.cs) for [FIPS 204 ML-DSA](https://doi.org/10.6028/NIST.FIPS.204)), and
 SPHINCS+ ([Slhdsa.cs](https://github.com/usnistgov/ACVP-Server/blob/master/gen-val/src/crypto/src/NIST.CVP.ACVTS.Libraries.Crypto/SLHDSA/Slhdsa.cs) for [FIPS 205 SLH-DSA](https://doi.org/10.6028/NIST.FIPS.205)) have been added to the repo.
 These may not be the best or the most elegant implementations, but many will want to ensure functional equivalence to this code for interoperability and certification purposes.